tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 # Overview

-This project is a professional-grade Binance USDT-M Futures Trading Bot.
-It focuses on high-performance trading through advanced strategies, market regime detection, and sophisticated risk management.
-The bot incorporates 5 core trading strategies and operates in both Signals-Only and Live Trading Modes.
-Its primary goal is to achieve an 80%+ Win Rate and a Profit Factor of 1.8-2.5, leveraging an "Action Price" system based on Support/Resistance zones, Anchored VWAP, and price action patterns.
-An experimental "Gluk System" is also included to replicate a high-win-rate legacy Action Price implementation.
+This project is a professional-grade Binance USDT-M Futures Trading Bot designed for high-performance trading.
+It incorporates advanced strategies, market regime detection, and sophisticated risk management to achieve an 80%+ Win Rate and a Profit Factor of 1.8-2.5.
+The bot utilizes an "Action Price" system based on Support/Resistance zones, Anchored VWAP, and price action patterns, alongside an experimental "Gluk System" for high-win-rate legacy Action Price implementation.
+It supports both Signals-Only and Live Trading Modes.

 # User Preferences